ASMO1999/ASMO1999.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: A growing collection of my projects both big and small.
+This page is still an ongoing project.
+More projects will be added to this page in the future.
 nav: true
 nav_order: 3
 display_categories: [work, fun]